claudiuconstantin/forest-time-jekyll/_posts/2016-08-21-how-to-bemify-with-sass.markdown

 ### 2. Create alias for nested elements

 Our `.login` element is our block element, so it is in its place (--> no need for creating an alias).
-But `h1` element is nested, so it should be an element.
-Our code becomes
+But `h1` element is nested, so it should be a Bem element.
+Our code becomes:

 ```
 // Block